yul154/Jnova/Core Java Volume/Chapter 12 Concurrency.md

 * Every object in Java has an intrinsic lock and an intrinsic condition.
 * If a method is declared with the `synchronized` keyword, it acts like a monitor method.
-* The condition variable is accessed by calling `wait/notifyAll/notify.`
+* The condition variable is accessed by calling `wait/notifyAll/notify.` *

- a Java object differs from a monitor in three important way
+A Java object differs from a monitor in three important way
  * Fields are not required to be `private.`
  * Methods are not required to be `synchronized.`
  * The intrinsic lock is available to clients.